eficode-academy/codeascode/journey-exercises/Exercise3.md

 Did we forget to mention that you might need `sudo` to run docker commands inside Jenkins?
 Can you figure out why?

+If you need a shortcut, try running the `./build.sh` script for your build step...

 ### 3.2 Set up a test job

 Now we want to add a second job to our pipeline.
 Trigger the test job from the build job, and pass through the parameters in `props.env` together with `GITHUB_USERNAME` and `DOCKER_USERNAME`.